mattip/numpy/doc/source/reference/random/brng/index.rst

 Experimental RNGs
 =================

-These RNGs are currently included for testing but are may not be permanent.
+These BitGenerators are currently included but are may not be permanent.

 .. toctree::
    :maxdepth: 1